austinsonger/AutoPilot-for-POAM/docs/fetchTenableCredentials.md

-# doPost Function (Tenable)
+# fetch Function (Tenable)

-## Overview
-This function securely receives the Tenable API key via an HTTP POST request and stores it in a global variable for further use in API requests.
+> This function securely receives the Tenable API key via an HTTP POST request and stores it in a global variable for further use in API requests.

 ## Key Steps
 1. **Parse Incoming Data**: